 We are surrounded by footpaths and bridleways that meander through fields and woodland.

-A new Midsomer trail through Marlow and Frieth village has just launched by Visit Buckinghamshire!
+A Midsomer trail through Marlow and Frieth village was launched by Visit Buckinghamshire in 2019!
 Covering 17 miles, you will very quickly find yourself immersed in scenes from Midsomer Murders.

 Watch the Red Kites as you sit on your deck.
-At night we regularly spot badgers and at the moment we have about 20 Fallow Deer that regularly roam across the fields.
+As night falls we regularly spot Fallow and Roe Deer settling down for the night.

 Exploring The River

 The beautiful Higginson Park in Marlow runs down to the River Thames where you can stroll along the flat towpath, boats can be hired and Salters Steamers run river cruises to Henley, Maidenhead and Windsor.
 There's no better way to explore the river than by canoe.
-Hour, half day or full day packages can be arranged and we can supply a picnic lunch.
+Hour, half day or full day packages can be arranged.
+All information can be found in your lodge, please contact us if you would like information before you arrive.

 Horse Friendly Glamping